minio/docs/source/operations/concepts.rst

 .. _minio-intro-server-pool:

 :ref:`Server Pool <minio-intro-server-pool>`
-   A set of MinIO :mc-cmd:`minio server` nodes which pool their drives and resources for supporting object storage/retrieval requests.
+   A set of MinIO :mc:`minio server` nodes which pool their drives and resources for supporting object storage/retrieval requests.
 Server pools support horizontal expansion for MinIO deployments.

-   The :mc-cmd:`~minio server HOSTNAME` argument passed to the :mc-cmd:`minio server` command represents a Server Pool:
+   The :mc-cmd:`~minio server HOSTNAME` argument passed to the :mc:`minio server` command represents a Server Pool:

    .. code-block:: shell